MATHRIXOFFICIAL/Mathrix_website_2025/README.md

-# A intra college Symposium conducted by Mathematics Department of CEG Anna Universit
+# A intra college Symposium conducted by Mathematics Department of CEG Anna University